 As a former stockbroker I still forget when exchanges are open.
-They don’t always follow bank holidays, so it’s easily confusing to know whether or not the stock market is open for business.
+They don’t always follow bank holidays, so it’s easy to get confused about whether or not the stock market is open for business.

-If you want to know if the stock market is open today, our guide explains when it’s closed for business.
+Read our guide to see if the stock market is open today, and find out when it’s closed for business.

 Stock Market Holidays